polla-fattah/polla-fattah.github.io/_jobs/2011-01-01-Linux-Administrator.md

 - **Job Title:** _{{page.title}}_
 - **Organization:** _{{page.organization}}_
-- **Start Date:** _{{page.startdate}}_
+- **Start Date:** _{{page.start_date}}_
-- **End Date**: _{{page.enddate}}_
+- **End Date**: _{{page.end_date}}_

 ## Job Duties

-Maintaining computers, Clean installing OSs on customers computers, teaching customers how to use certain aspects of a software product, advising customers on how to use the software, and providing support.
+I have just returned from the Germany's Linux course, I have took this job as a Linux Administrator at 7NetLayers Company.
+My main duty was to manage, install Linux servers as well as evaluating and minimizing some web servers and web sites that they had.

 ## Acquired Experiences

-I have learned a great deal of how to deal with customers, as well as many aspects of computer technician while I was helping customers
+- First time hand on practical experience with the knowledge of Linux administration.
+- Learn to maintain others code and create new parts that can communicate with archaic portions of the code.

 ## Why I Left